Find a Medicare Plan that's right for you!

 The market for private-sector Medicare-related coverages can be described as including:

-- Medicare Supplement plans - sometimes called "Medigap" insurance, though some industry professionals don't like that term - which, to various degrees, cover the things traditional Medicare doesn't.
-Medicare Supplemental Plans are standardized and are identified in most states by letters.
+- Medicare Supplement Insurance plans - sometimes called "Medigap" insurance, though some industry professionals don't like that term - which, to various degrees, cover the things traditional Medicare doesn't.
+Medicare Supplement Insurance Plans are standardized and are identified in most states by letters.
 Although the plans are standardized (as an example, a plan F will always have the same benefits), insurance carriers can charge different rates for these plans, so it can be helpful to shop around.
 If you live in Massachusetts, Minnesota or Wisconsin, Medigap plans are standardized in a different way.

 In order to qualify for most Medicare-related plans, you must meet the standard Medicare eligibility requirements and live in the "geographic service area."